 All this can be easily learnt at our regular yoga classes which are held at our yoga center at Shahzdpur, located near Chandigarh.
 Our techniques of teaching yoga online also have been found very effective for the seniors in particular.
-We also conduct regular yoga camps on all weekends related to various medical conditions, diseases, the details of which are available on our Yoga Retreat near Chandigarh section on this website.
+We also conduct regular yoga camps on all weekends related to various medical conditions, diseases, meditation -concentration - the details of are available on our Yoga Retreat near Chandigarh section on this website.
 Yoga therapy is a complex process which must be first learnt from competent teachers before one can gain proficiency to start practicing the techniques at home on one's own.

 We also recommend Karma Yoga to our students as a means to develop the sense of being useful to others.
 Karma Yoga stands for action done without any expectation of the returns.
 It can give unbridled joy, balance of mind, and help increase self worth of the practitioner.

 The Ashtanga Yoga of Patanjali, composed of eight consequent steps, is meant to

 uplift the individual soul to the level of purity where it can merge with the universal soul - the Purusha - in the state of Samadhi.
 The fourth step in this sequence of steps is the Pranayama ( Control of the breath) which falls after Asana, the third step of the eight fold path.
 The main purpose of the asana is to train the muscles to work with highest efficiency with the expenditure of minimum energy, the prana.